TheoNorris/momentum-fitness/README.md

 ### Problems Encountered

-During this project I encountered various small problems, some I fixed and some were just not manageable in the short timeframe I had and will have to be fixed after the project
+During this project I encountered various small problems, some I fixed and some were just not manageable in the short timeframe.
+I acknowledge there are many improvements that can be made for this site but I will continue to advance my knowledge in specific technologies and build my portfolio now that the course this project was used for is complete.

-- One of the biggest problems I encountered was hosting to Heroku.
-This is not usually a problem but I nor two of my tutors could find this problem for several hours.
-Sadly, it turns out it was a mispelling in the wsgi file and wasted many very crucial last hours of this project.

-- For this reason I have some small bugs remaining.

-    - One of these bugs is in the checkout.
-If you choose a quantity first in product details, then change the quantity in the cart.
-After this, you go back to the products and try to alter the products again, the app crashes.
-This is very dissapointing to leave until I have been graded.

-    - A second disappointing problem is that when you select a product with a size or a flavour, first the size or flavour will come up.
-But, if you then alter the quantity again it the cart somehow loses this detail.
-If I just had a little more time I'm sure I could solve this!
+    - One problem I have is that when editing the quantity in product details or in the cart the quantity chosen only adds onto the existing quantity.
+    This is because I haven't used javascript in this aspect of my work.
+This is mainly because of the timeframe I had for completing this project.

-    - I also have a health form that I was planning to link in when a user bought a membership but I just have not had time.
-Even in this 26 hour last push.
+    - I also have a health form that I was planning to link in when a user bought a membership, questioning reasons for signing up for a membership.
+Again, due to time constraints, I did not find the time to complete this.

-    - Using a python key in my javasript map meant it is only functioning in developer mode.
-I will fix this when I have more time.
+    - I had difficulties using python to hide my maps api key.
+Because of this the maps api key is not currently hidden.
+Although within the google dashboard settings, it is set so that only this website can use this key.

 ## Deployment